Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Consistency of Weakly Dependent Kernel PCA

-\begin{remark} The preservation of convergence rates in Corollary~\ref{cor:spectral_consistency} is particularly relevant whenever the assumptions of Theorem~\ref{thm:finite_sample_bound} hold, as is the case in Example~\ref{ex:markov_process_rates}.
+\begin{remark} The preservation of convergence rates in Corollary~\ref{cor:spectral_consistency} is particularly relevant whenever the assumptions of Corollary~\ref{cor:convergence_rate} hold.
 In this situation, the spectral convergence rate is given by Corollary~\ref{cor:spectral_consistency}.
 We note that these results are by no means optimal, as they do not consider the full reconstruction error of a finite-rank truncation of~\eqref{eq:staticPCA}, like for example~\citet{Reiss2020} in the independent case.
-Stronger results can be obtained by accessing deeper perturbation results~\citep[see for example][]{Wahl2020} and are not in the scope of this work. \end{remark}
+Stronger results can be obtained by accessing deeper perturbation results~\citep[see for example][]{Yu2014DavisKahan,Wahl2020} and are not in the scope of this work. \end{remark}

-Whenever the estimation error $\norm{\cov - \cov[n]}$ can be bounded in probability (for example by applying Theorems~\ref{thm:finite_sample_bound} \&~\ref{thm:finite_sample_bound2}), corresponding statements hold for the eigenvalues and spectral projectors as a result of Theorem~\ref{thm:spectral_perturbation}.
+Whenever the estimation error $\norm{\cov - \cov[n]}$ can be bounded in probability (for example by applying Theorem~\ref{thm:finite_sample_bound}) corresponding statements hold for the eigenvalues and spectral projectors as a result of Theorem~\ref{thm:spectral_perturbation}.

 \begin{corollary}[Spectral concentration] Let $\Pr\left[\norm{C_n(0) - C(0)} \geq \epsilon \right] \leq f(\epsilon, n) $ for some function $f: \R_{>0} \times \N \rightarrow \R_{\geq 0}$.
 Then we have \begin{enumerate} \item $\Pr \left[ \sup_{i \geq 1} \abs{ \lambda_i(\cov) - \lambda_i(\cov[n] )} \geq \epsilon \right] \leq f(\epsilon, n)$ and \item $\Pr \left[ \norm{ P_j(\cov) - P_j(\cov[n])} \geq \epsilon \right] \leq f(\frac{g_j(\cov)}{4} \epsilon , n)$ for all $j$. \end{enumerate} \end{corollary}